Integration with Crossplane

 -

-Make sure the created
+Make sure the new

 crossplane-vm

-instance is now in the folder:yc compute instance list
+VM has appeared in the folder:yc compute instance list

 Delete the resources you created